Measurement-Based Quantum Computation Using the Spin-1 XXZ Model with Uniaxial Anisotropy: INTRODUCTION

-The Haldane phase \cite{Haldane1983,HALDANE1983464} is a prototypical SPT phase that includes both the AKLT state and the ground state of the spin-1 AFM Heisenberg model \cite{ Pollman2012,Pollman2010,Affleck1987,White1993,Kennedy1992}.
-The computational power of the Haldane phase protected by $\mathbb Z_2\times\mathbb Z_2$ symmetry has been investigated \cite{Raussendorf2023,masui2024,Dominic2012,yang2024,Raussendorf2017,Miller2015,Verstraete2006,Stephen2009,Stephen2017}, and it has been shown that perfect implementation of the identity gate is possible with any state in this SPT phase \cite{Dominic2012}.
-However, it has not yet been demonstrated that all states within the Haldane phase allow universal quantum computation.
-In other words, it remains unclear whether the computational power is uniformly distributed across the Haldane phase.
-Therefore, quantitatively evaluating the computational capability of states in the Haldane phase is crucial for identifying practical resource states for MBQC.
+The Haldane phase \cite{Haldane1983,HALDANE1983464} is a prototypical SPT phase that includes both the AKLT state and the ground state of the spin-1 antiferromagnetic (AFM) Heisenberg model \cite{Affleck1987,Kennedy1992,White1993,Pollman2010,Pollman2012}.
+It is characterized by a nonlocal string order parameter, reflecting hidden $\mathbb{Z}_2 \times \mathbb{Z}_2$ symmetry breaking \cite{Tasaki1991,Nijs1989,Pollman2010,Perez2008}.
+The computational power of the SPT phase protected by $\mathbb Z_2\times\mathbb Z_2$ symmetry has been investigated \cite{Raussendorf2023,masui2024,Dominic2012,yang2024,Raussendorf2017,Miller2015,Verstraete2006,Barlett2010,Stephen2009,Stephen2017}.
+In particular, it has been shown that a perfect implementation of the identity gate is possible for any state in this phase \cite{Dominic2012}, and more generally it has been proven that nonvanishing string order implies the realizability of arbitrary single-qubit rotations in a one-dimensional spin-1/2 system \cite{Raussendorf2023}.
+However, these results do not provide how the computational capability depends on Hamiltonian parameters and anisotropy in a given physical model, which are essential for the experimental realization of MBQC on a spin chain.

-The spin-1 XXZ model is a deformation of the spin-1 Heisenberg model with Ising-like anisotropy \cite{Chen2003,Kennedy1992,White1993,Pollman2010}.
+The spin-1 $XXZ$ model is a deformation of the spin-1 Heisenberg model with Ising-like anisotropy \cite{Kennedy1992,White1993,Chen2003,Pollman2010}.
 It has attracted much interest in condensed matter physics because of its rich ground state properties, which arises due to an interplay between anisotropy, strong correlation, and quantum fluctuation.
 In fact, various quantum phases emerge in the ground state of this model including the AFM and ferromagnetic (FM) phases \cite{Chen2003}.

-The Haldane phase protected by the $\mathbb Z_2\times \mathbb Z_2$ symmetry emerges in the ground state of the spin-1 XXZ model with single-ion anisotropy \cite{Pollman2010}.
+The Haldane phase protected by the $\mathbb Z_2\times \mathbb Z_2$ symmetry emerges in the ground state of the spin-1 $XXZ$ model with single-ion anisotropy \cite{Pollman2010}.
 Since this phase appears in the region where the Ising-like anisotropy and the single-ion anisotropy are nonzero, it is of particular interest to investigate its computational capability in order to clarify how anisotropy affects the computational power.
-Previous studies have mainly focused on isotropic models, such as the AKLT model and the AFM Heisenberg model \cite{Miyake2010,yang2024,Barlett2010}, while the role of anisotropy in determining the computational power has remained largely unexplored.
+Previous studies have mainly focused on isotropic models, such as the AKLT model and the AFM Heisenberg model \cite{Miyake2010,Barlett2010}, while the role of anisotropy in determining the computational power has remained largely unexplored.